draggett/arena-webhub/examples/Getting Started/README.md

 # Getting started with the Web of Things

 This is an introductory example to help familiarise you with the Web of Things.
-The starting point is a thing that exposes a couple of properties, an action and an event.
+The starting point is a thing that exposes a property and an action.
 The use case is a dimmable light which can be smoothly transitioned from one brightness level to another.
+The HTML page allows you to switch between imediately applying the new level or smoothly transitioning to it.

 * A numeric property with upper and lower bounds representing the brightness
 * A action that slowly changes to a new brightness over a given time duration